angelueb/clustertut/content/Practical Examples/example_gpu-conda.md

 ## Submitting a GPGPU job

+### Choosing the right SLURM partition

-Remember that in order run our computing jobs, we need to submit them to SLURM (our cluster's resource and job management system).
+Remember that in order run our computing jobs, we need to submit them to **[SLURM](https://slurm.schedmd.com/) (our cluster's resource and job management system).
 In this example, we need to use GPU resources to run our job, which means that we need to send the job to the right partition.
 In SLURM, partitions are simply sets of computing machines that are logically grouped so that SLURM can schedule and execute computing jobs on them according to some particular criteria (like availability of specific hardware resources, maximum length of the jobs, etc).
 In our cluster there are two partitions, as the `sinfo` command shows:

 ```bash
 [angel@avicenna ~]$ sinfo